Skip to Content

 What Is a Shower Drain?

-Shower drains are usually attached to a wall or placed directly under the showerhead.
-A typical shower drain usually features an overflow grate or flap that allows excess water to pass through without backing up.
+Shower drains are usually wall-mounted or under the showerhead.
+An overflow grate or flap lets extra water move down a shower drain without backing up.

 Types of shower drains